Patagonia Torrentshell 3L Jacket

 - Versatile fit that can easily accommodate layers underneath but doesn’t feel overly restrictive or bulky.

-- Sustainability focus is a big plus, including recycled, bluesign-approved fabrics and Fair Trade Certification.
+- Sustainability focus is a big plus, including recycled, bluesign-approved fabrics, PFC-free DWR, and Fair Trade Certification.

-- Extensive selection of colorways (9 options for men and 13 for women at time of publishing).
+- Extensive selection of colorways (nine options for men and nine for women at time of publishing).

 What We Don’t

-- This shell is noticeably stiff and crinkly, especially compared to the past-generation Torrentshell.
+- This shell is noticeably stiff and crinkly, although it does break in a little over time.

-- Fairly heavy for backcountry use at 13.9 ounces.
+- Fairly heavy for backcountry use at 13.7 ounces (for my men’s medium).

 - Lack of chest pocket is limiting for stowing valuables and other important items.